The Executive Committee is responsible for the general affairs of the MSHO Board of Directors and has the following responsibilities:

 Young Professional Committee

-The work of the Young Professional Committee is to educate and mentor young physicians and fellows to support their interest in hematology and oncology and retain them in Michigan private practices/clinics.
-The tasks of this Committee are:
+The work of the Young Professional Committee is to educate and mentor young physicians and fellows to support their interest in hematology and oncology.
+The tasks of this committee are:

 - To provide clinical education to support young physicians’ pursuit of Board Certification